Hardware Connections & Specs

 All connection ports are located on the rear panel of the device.

-1. Power (USB-C & Barrel Jack)
+1. Power - Barrel Jack (optional)

-• Optional Power Supply: If you are using the MVP without a computer (standalone) or if your computer's USB ports are underpowered, use the included DC power adapter.
+Optional Power Supply: If you are using the MVP without a computer (standalone), or if your computer's USB ports are underpowered, use the included DC power adapter.

 2. MIDI Input (5-Pin DIN)